Covid-19 Pandemic Notice

 Would you be interested in becoming a Team Leader? – see Team Leader Check List

-The position of Volunteers Leader is also available – see Volunteers Leader Job Description
+The position of Volunteers Leader has now been accepted by Frances Walker, Board Director – see Volunteers Leader Job Description

-The current Volunteers Leader has held the post for the last 6 years and is retiring.
+The previous Volunteers Leader, Douglas Locke held the post for the last 6 years and is passing on knowledge about this position.

 You will be welcome to help mornings, afternoons or both on any or all of these days!